February 19, 2026

 Short answer:

-Because customers now assume they won’t have to repeat themselves—ever again.
+Because customers now assume they won’t have to repeat themselves.

-That expectation is now walking straight into the contact center.
+And that expectation is walking straight into contact service.

 They expect continuity.